 Meet the Dean

-Shields’ administrative experience began in 2000 and includes tenures as associate director for the J. William Fulbright Institute of International Relations, chair of the Department of Political Science, founding director of the Diane D. Blair Center of Southern Politics and Society, interim associate dean of the Clinton School of Public Service and dean of Graduate School and International Education.
+I became dean in 2014, after serving as a professor of political science since 1994 and as an administrator since 2000.
+Previous roles I have served in include associate director for the J. William Fulbright Institute of International Relations, chair of the Department of Political Science, founding director of the Diane D. Blair Center of Southern Politics and Society, interim associate dean of the Clinton School of Public Service and dean of the Graduate School and International Education.

 During my time as dean, I am also proud to have led the creation of the university’s School of Art in 2017 after an unprecedented $120 million gift from the Walton Family Charitable Support Foundation.
 The School of Art is the first and only accredited, collegiate school of art in the state of Arkansas.
 This gift was a portion of the $220 million raised for our college during our most recent capital campaign, Campaign Arkansas.

 I am passionate about and committed to student success, teaching and research excellence, sustainable growth, and diversity and inclusion.

 I am honored to lead such phenomenal instructors, teachers, staff members and researchers who are doing amazing things to better our community and the world beyond, all while continuing to give our students their all.

 And I am more appreciative than words can express for our incredible students and that our college has been home to more than 50 percent of the U of A’s alumni who continue to grow, succeed and strive to create the best possible future for us all.

 What are people saying about Dean Shields

 This word cloud includes some of the themes that came up most often in Dean Shields' 2013-2020 360-degree reviews, which are completed by colleagues, faculty, staff, peers, community members and alumni.
 Read more.